-6. (1) The Service must be controlled by the Board.

-- (2) The Board must- - (a) determine the policy of the Service; and - (b) do the necessary planning in connection with the functions, powers and duties of the Service.
+- 6. (1) The Service must be controlled by the Board. - (2) The Board must- - (a) determine the policy of the Service; - (b) do the necessary planning in connection with the functions, powers and duties of the Service; and - (c) perform such other functions as may be assigned to it by this Act.